Hesperian Health Guides

 “Jorge is always starting fights with other children or doing other bad things—at home and in school.
 He seems to enjoy making people mad at him!”

 These and other behavior problems can occur in children with and without disabilities.
 But some children with disabilities have special difficulty learning acceptable and appropriate behavior.
-Children with cognitive delay may develop poor behavior because they are confused by the unclear or conflicting messages they get from their parents and others.
+Children with cognitive delay may develop behavioral problems because they are confused by the unclear or conflicting messages they get from their parents and others.
 Children with physical disabilities sometimes act in naughty or self-centered ways because they have become dependent on others to do things for them.
 They lack self confidence, and are afraid of being forgotten.
 On the other hand, children who are often neglected or ignored when they are quiet and behave well may learn to behave badly to get attention.

 As a rule, if children repeatedly behave badly, it is because they get something satisfying or rewarding from their bad behavior.
 Therefore, to help children learn acceptable behavior, we need always to CLEARLY LET THEM SEE THAT “GOOD” BEHAVIOR IS MORE SATISFYING THAN “BAD” BEHAVIOR.